Allergy Treatment Options

 The third line of therapy for allergies (and associated medical conditions such as asthma, eczema, postnasal drip and sinusitis) is immunotherapy.

 Immunotherapy has been used for decades in the United States and extensively all over the world.
-There are several ways to administer immunotherapy: subcutaneously, as weekly allergy shots, or by placing drops or tablets under your tongue, known as sublingual immunotherapy, or SLIT.
+There are several ways to administer immunotherapy: subcutaneously as weekly allergy shots (SCIT), or by placing drops or tablets under your tongue, known as sublingual immunotherapy, or SLIT.

 With allergy shots, the allergens to which you are allergic are mixed together, placed in a syringe and administered as an injection given once each week in a doctor’s office.